Page Reviewed / Updated - Mar. 2015

 The Medically Needy Residential Waiver (MNRW) provides financial assistance for Washington residents to live in adult family homes, assisted living communities or Enhanced Adult Residential Care instead of in a nursing home even though they have been approved for that level of care.
-This program achieves a duel benefit of lower costs to the state and higher participant satisfaction as most individuals strongly prefer the recreational activities and personal care they receive in assisted living / adult family care environments over a nursing home.
+This program helps the state achieve lower health care program costs while participants report higher satisfaction rates, as most individuals prefer the recreational options, social activities, and personal care they receive in assisted living or adult family care environments over skilled nursing facilities.

-Financially, they cannot meet the eligibility criteria for other WA's Medicaid programs such as Medicaid Personal Care or the COPES program.
+Financially, they must exceed the eligibility criteria for other WA's Medicaid programs such as Medicaid Personal Care or the COPES program.
 However, they must still qualify for Washington's Medically Needy Medicaid program.
-To do so, the state will consider their care requirements and the associated costs.
-Then the state will look at their monthly income to determine if they can afford their care and if not, then they consider their financial assets as possible resources.
-Provided they exhaust all these resources through a spenddown, they can qualify for the Medically Needy program.
-A rule of thumb for 2014 is persons with income under $2,163 / month and assets under $2,000 can qualify.
+To do so, the state considers their care requirements and their associated costs.
+Then, the state looks at their monthly income to determine if they can afford their care and, if not, then they consider their financial assets as possible resources.
+Provided they exhaust all these resources through a process known as a “spend down,” they can qualify for the Medically Needy program.
+A rule of thumb is that persons with income up to about $6000 per month (provided they have sufficient qualifying medical and care expenses) and assets under $2,000 can qualify.

 Depending on the location of residence, individuals approved for this waiver can receive the following services:

 The MNRW program is available statewide across Washington.
 However, this is not a Medicaid entitlement program.
 There are a limited number of slots available and a waiting list may exist.
 Unlike many Medicaid waivers where wait lists are by county, for MNRW there is a single statewide waiting list.
 Prioritization is not strictly first come, first serve but rather based on a combination of level of need, time on waiting list and current place of residence.
 Those whose currently reside in a Medicaid funded nursing home will likely be prioritized.